-Most of the tributaries that feed the LMR lie primarily within a single state.
-These rivers receive more direct attention from the states than the Mississippi River does.
-The rivers generally have a single designated use under the CWA.
+Lower River tributaries cross fewer state boundaries than the main-stem river and receive more direct attention from the states than the Mississippi River does.
+The tributaries generally have a single designated use under the CWA.
 The quality of water these rivers deliver into the Mississippi is well monitored and most efforts to improve water quality are focused here.
 The Mississippi River exerts an influence on these streams and many experience some backwater flooding.
-Changes in the Low Water Reference Plain of the Mississippi River can cause aggradation or degradation in the tributary channels.
-These channels are not monitored as part of the annual bathymetric surveys of the navigable rivers and there is no information regarding the habitat changes that may be occurring in these rivers in response to changes in the Mississippi
+Changes in the Mississippi River can cause aggradation or degradation in the tributary channels.
+These channels are not monitored as part of the annual bathymetric surveys of the navigable rivers and there is no information regarding the habitat changes that may be occurring in these rivers in response to changes in the Mississippi River channel.

-River channel.
 Fish and mussels in the main channel rely on habitats in these tributaries to support some life stages.
 Scouring in the tributary channels is a significant source of sediment for the Mississippi River.